matchai/spacefish/docs/Options.md

 ### Jobs \(`jobs`\)

-This section show only when there are backgrounded jobs.
+This section only shows when there are backgrounded jobs.

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |